RUDRANGSHU2004/KAVACH/README.md

 Run Instructions:

 A pre encoded activate command is present which can be used to activate the entire system, and it can be changed using voice prompts.
 The camera starts recording, the GPS module starts locking the satellites to gain location and the GSM module sends that location info through the SMS services to receiver's device.
+A SPARK GENERATOR and a PEPPER SPRAY is also built so that self defence can also be used.